botzrDev/metaros/README.md

 ## License

-This project is licensed under [LICENSE_NAME] - see the LICENSE file for details.
+This project is licensed under [TODO: Choose an appropriate open-source license] - see the LICENSE file for details.

 ## Contact

-For any questions or discussions about MetaROS, please [open an issue](https://github.com/YOUR_GITHUB_USERNAME/metaros/issues) on GitHub.
+For any questions or discussions about MetaROS, please open an issue on GitHub once the repository is made public.